:: Passport valid for at least 180 days

 :: Letter of invitation

-With the exception of diplomats, officials and children under 12-years-old, all applicants must provide biometric information (fingerprints) in person at the Russian visa processing centre in London or Edinburgh on the day of application.
-Please be aware this may involve a lengthy queue as the processing centre does not currently operate an appointment system.
-The biometric process is compulsory and applications from travellers who refuse to give their fingerprints will automatically be rejected.
+All travellers applying for a 5 year multiple-entry visa are required to provide biometric information in person at the Indian visa processing centre on the day of application.
+The provision of biometrics is compulsory and applications from travellers who refuse to give their fingerprints will automatically be rejected.